Pre-Fortress-2/PF2-Website/_posts/blog/2022-2-14-development-update.md

 # Grenades

+Over the last year we've worked on getting the grenades to feel more complete and consistent to use.
+Their core functionalities have remained mostly intact, but some of their more random and unpredictable behaviors have been removed and altered.

 ## Viewmodels

 Every grenade at this point has a prime, hold and throw view model animation, took us a few years but we did get there in the end.